 I joined the Postpartum Renaissance with the Newborn Mothers Collective!
 I am so excited!
 What I'll Learn: Embracing Baby Brain, Oxytocin And Why Love Conquers All Communication and Why Silence is Golden Birth Is About Making Moms Too Ayurveda, The Ancient Art And Science of Living Advanced Postpartum Nutrition Introduction To Ayurvedic Bodywork For … Continue reading Advanced Certification Training for Postpartum Professionals

 Vaccinating your child can be one of the most confusing and difficult decisions parents have to make.
 What is best for you, your family, your baby?
 I am a Wellness Warrior, Auntie & Postpartum Doula The Childhood Vaccine Safety (CVS) is a community of parents that want to know more about this very important subject. … Continue reading Childhood Vaccine Safety Advocate

-An important role as a meal planner is giving parents the ease of worrying not about “what’s for dinner” during their busy weekdays; weeks are easier to manage and dinner prep is faster and hassle free.
-Today, many fast and cheap foods at the grocery store contain a multitude of different additives … Continue reading My Guide to Meal Planning, “What’s for Dinner?”
+An important role as a meal planner is giving parents the ease of not worrying about “what’s for dinner” during their busy weekdays; weeks are easier to manage and dinner prep is faster and hassle free.
+Today, many fast and cheap foods at the grocery store contain a multitude of different additives and preservatives.
+I … Continue reading My Guide to Meal Planning, “What’s for Dinner?”

 Reposted from Benton's Integrative Medicine's Health Blog providing information on how to prevent and/or cure certain health issues through holistic practices: https://bentonintegrative.blogspot.com/2016/12/fever-no-need-to-fear.html Fever is totally normal with illness and is the body's way of healing the body.
 It should not be suppressed as that slows healing by stopping the action of fever which is the body’s … Continue reading Fever?
 Do not fear…